Positive ideals of multilinear operators: Positive (p ,...,p ;r)-dominated multilinear operators

-Now, we characterize the positive $(p_{1},\ldots ,p_{m};r)$-dominated multilinear operators by giving the Pietsch domination theorem.
-To establish this, we employ the full general Pietsch domination theorem presented by Pellegrino et al. in \cite[Theorem 4.6]{PSS12}.
+Now, we characterize the positive $(p_{1},\ldots ,p_{m};r)$-dominated multilinear operators by the Pietsch domination theorem.
+For this purpose, we use the full general Pietsch domination theorem given by Pellegrino et al. in \cite[Theorem 4.6]{PSS12}.

 \begin{theorem}[Pietsch domination theorem] Let $1\leq r,p,p_{1},\ldots ,p_{m}\leq \infty $ with $\frac{1}{ p}=\frac{1}{p_{1}}+\ldots +\frac{1}{p_{m}}+\frac{1}{r}$.
 Let $ E_{1},...,E_{m} $ and $F$ be Banach lattices.
 The following statements are equivalent: